 Seeking informal resolution; or

 Initiating charges by the appropriate university official when a finding of jurisdiction has been made and there is reasonable cause to believe that a violation of the code may have occurred.
 Reasonable cause is defined as some credible information to support each element of the violation, even if that information is merely a credible witness or a victim’s statement.
-Charges will not be issued where a complaint is unsupported by any credible information or does not meet the elements of a code violation.
+Charges will not be issued where a complaint is unsupported by any credible information or does not meet the elements of a Code violation.

 (Board approval dates: 12/7/2007, 3/2/2011, 4/6/2012, 4/8/2016, 9/2/2016, 5/31/2019)

 3335-23-06 Amnesty.

-At the university’s discretion, amnesty may be extended to students who may be hesitant to report a violation of the code to university officials because they fear that they themselves may be accused of minor policy violations, including but not limited to underage drinking, at the time of the incident.
+At the university’s discretion, amnesty may be extended to students who may be hesitant to report a Code violation to university officials because they fear that they themselves may be accused of minor policy violations, including but not limited to underage drinking, at the time of the incident.
 If a student is granted amnesty, an educational discussion or other informal resolution may be considered, but no university conduct proceedings under this code will result.

 At the university’s discretion, amnesty may also be extended on a case-by-case basis for minor policy violations when students request assistance for others in need, including the person receiving assistance.
-If a student is granted amnesty, an educational discussion or other informal resolution may be considered, but no university conduct proceedings under this code will result.
-In cases of academic misconduct, need does not include the inability of a student to complete an assignment without assistance.
+If a student is granted amnesty, an educational discussion or other informal resolution may be considered, but no university conduct proceedings under this Code will result.
+In cases of academic misconduct, need does not include a student’s inability to complete an assignment without assistance.

 (Board approval dates: 5/31/2019)